 Have they made me laugh?
 Recruitment is about people.
 It’s about building relationships with both clients and candidates.
 By being able to make someone laugh (I laugh fairly easily, so it’s not that difficult of a task), shows that you are able to be relaxed around people and put them at ease.
 This is an important skill for a recruitment consultant.
 Long-standing success in our industry is directly correlated with your ability to build new relationships and strengthen existing ones with people.
 In order to do that, laughter is definitely a step in the right direction.

 Have they got a story to tell?
 Are they interesting in their own way?
-I think this has been the biggest lesson I’ve learnt over the years, is the person in front of me different?
+I think this has been the biggest lesson I’ve learned over the years, is the person in front of me different?
 Will they stand out from the crowd and make a lasting impression?
-We’ve all grown up differently, been subjected to different people and things, had varying work life experiences and education.
+We’ve all grown up differently, been subjected to different people and things, had varying work-life experiences and education.
 What I need my candidates to do is express that.
 Show me how they are different – we are all unique, just tell me how.

 Oyster’s diverse workforce proves that you don’t need to come from a sales background, a certain education, or be a certain ‘type’, this isn’t the Wolf of Wall Street, our most successful people are the most humble, kindest, and most courteous people I know.
 In fact, we wouldn’t tolerate it any other way.